agraef/myblocks/README.md

 This is a simple C and Lua wrapper around the stand-alone BLOCKS SDK used to manage and control the [Roli BLOCKS][] devices, such as the Lightpad, the Seaboard and the various control blocks.
 It provides the most essential parts of the SDK to application programs written in C or Lua.
 This currently comprises:

-- Discovering the blocks which are connected to the host computer and retrieve information about these.
+- Discovering the blocks which are connected to the host computer and retrieving information about these.

 - Loading programs written in the Littlefoot language onto Lightpad blocks, and saving them for permanent use.